Fruits and vegetables: standard import values and additional import duties

 Standard import values

-The European Commission proposes to update its procedures for setting standard import values, used to set entry prices for 15 fruits and vegetables in certain periods of the year.
-It proposes to set these import values on a weekly rather than a daily basis, and an alternative system for calculating these values.
+The European Union (EU) has updated its procedures for setting standard import values, which are used to set entry prices for 15 categories of fruit and vegetables during certain periods of the year.
+These import values will be set on a weekly rather than a daily basis, with the possibility to establish these values on the basis of customs data.

 Additional import duties

-The Commission also proposes to amend the rules regarding additional import duties (tariffs) to clarify under which conditions these duties can be applied.
+The EU has amended the rules regarding additional import duties (tariffs) to clarify under which conditions these duties can be applied.

-EU proposes to change procedures for setting standard import values and additional duties on certain fruits and vegetables – public consultation
+EU changes procedures for setting standard import values and additional duties on certain fruits and vegetables

-Draft Commission Implementing Regulation amending Implementing Regulation (EU) 2017/892 as regards certain procedures, the calculation of standard import values and additional import duties
+Commission Implementing Regulation (EU) 2025/2185 of 10 September 2025 amending Implementing Regulation (EU) 2017/892 as regards certain procedures, the calculation of standard import values and additional import duties

 Update